 “When I was growing up, as far back as I can remember, they were never displayed, there wasn’t a lot of talk about them.
 If somebody wanted to see her medals, they were in the linen closet, on the second shelf in the back,” said Jaine Hamilton, Robinson’s daughter, who took possession of the medals after her mother passed away in 1999.
 “They never made a big deal out of it.
 I guess it was a humility of sorts.”

 Soon, though, Robinson’s gold medals will be on display for all to see.
-Hamilton recently visited Colorado Springs to loan her mother’s medals and other memorabilia to the U.S. Olympic & Paralympic Museum that will open later this spring.
+Hamilton recently visited Colorado Springs to loan her mother’s medals and other memorabilia to the U.S. Olympic & Paralympic Museum that will open later this year.

 “This is the first time I’ve been without these medals in so many years,” said Hamilton, noting that the medals traveled with her to live in five different states.
 “But it seemed like the right thing to do.
 I am totally excited about the Museum.”